Deep packet inspection: Indonesia

-The Indonesian Government via Telkom Indonesia, supported by Cisco Meraki DPI technology, do country wide surveillance, and map it into SSN/NIK(Nomor Induk Kependudukan) of its citizens that registered to the ISP.
-They use this for filtering porn, hates speech, and reducing tension in West Papua.
-In most of the case, these data always released to dark web by sub contractor that works for the gov. Indonesian Gov plan to scale up the surveillance to next level until 2030.
+The Indonesian government via Telkom Indonesia, supported by Cisco Meraki DPI technology, perform country-wide surveillance by the way of deep packet inspection, and map it into SSN/NIK (Nomor Induk Kependudukan) of its citizens that registered to the state-owned ISP.
+The purpose of deep packet inspection including filtering porn, hate speech, and reducing tension in West Papua.
+Indonesian Government planned to scale up the surveillance to next level until 2030.